GregFagan38/SportsCars-Features-Insights/Code/README.md

 ## Notebooks Folder

-In the `Notebooks` folder, you will find the essential Jupyter Notebook files that were used throughout the project. **If you wish to run the notebooks, please run them in order from top to bottom by name prefix**
+In the `Notebooks` folder, you will find the essential Jupyter Notebook files that were used throughout the project. **If you wish to run the notebooks, please run them in order from top to bottom by name prefix**.

 1. **00_CarMaxScrapedCleaned.ipynb**